cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 spring.datasource.jndi-name=jdbc/jdbcDataSource
 ```

+> **Note:** If application security is enabled in the target Liberty server, you will also need to enable an authentication method, and authorisation roles.
+To do this you will need to create a Jave EE `web.xml file`, and place this in the src/main/webapp/WEB-INF/ folder.
+A sample `web.xml` file that supports basic authentication is provided in the associated Git repository.
+For further details on enabling security refer to the previous tutorial [Spring Boot Java applications for CICS, Part 2: Security](https://developer.ibm.com/technologies/spring/tutorials/spring-boot-java-applications-for-cics-part-2-security/)

-## Using a datasource bean
+## Step 3.
+Using a DataSource bean to locate the data source
-Instead of using the `spring.datasource.jndi-name` property to name the JNDI reference for the data source, the JNDI name can alternatively be set using a datasource bean in the application code.
-In order to do this you would define the bean within the application.
+Instead of using the `spring.datasource.jndi-name` property to name the JNDI reference for the data source, the JNDI name can alternatively be set using a DataSource bean within the application.
 To do this, the `Application` class would need to provide a method annotated with the `@Bean` annotation that lookups up the data source using the JNDI method `InitialContext.doLookup()` and supplies this as a return value.

 ```
 @SpringBootApplication